Texas Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 Texas drivers must adhere to the state's minimum car insurance requirements, which include $30,000 for bodily injury liability per person, $60,000 per accident and $25,000 for property damage liability.
 It's worth noting that Texas operates under an at-fault system, meaning the driver responsible for the accident covers the damage through their insurance.

 Car insurance is mandatory in Texas, and obtaining the minimum coverage is essential to comply with state laws.
-The monthly cost for minimum coverage car insurance in Texas is about $65.
+The monthly cost for minimum coverage car insurance is about $65.
 Explore the cheapest car insurance in Texas to find a plan that meets these essential coverage levels without overpaying.

 Why Trust MoneyGeek?
 MoneyGeek analyzed data from Quadrant Information Services and the Texas Department of Insurance to give you the most accurate cost data for a range of Texas drivers.